 Rebekah, Courtney and Mandy, our dental hygienists, not only care for your smile, but enjoy hearing about how your day is going.

-At our front desk, Suzanne, Mike, Lucy and Joy will ensure your appointments are on time and that your questions are promptly answered.
+At our front desk, Mimi, Suzanne, Mike, Lucy and Joy will ensure your appointments are on time and that your questions are promptly answered.
 Our personable staff keeps you involved in your care and respects your time.